ibexa/documentation-developer/docs/commerce/checkout/checkout.md

-As far as shipping details are concerned, checkout can behave differently, depending on whether the buyer is a corporate account member, a registered customer, or an individual:
+As far as shipping details are concerned, checkout can behave differently, depending on whether the buyer is a corporate account member, a registered customer, or an individual.

-- Corporate account members will see a company's billing address, and several shipping addresses to pick from, as predefined in the commpany profile.
+- Corporate account members will see a company's billing address, and several shipping addresses to pick from, as predefined in the company profile.
 - Registered customers will be able see and modify the addresses that they defined at registration
 - Individuals will be able to enter both addresses at checkout